A 1-bit quantum filter for particle trajectory reconstruction: Introduction

 \section{Introduction}

+Reconstructing particle trajectories from detector hits is a central aspect of experimental high energy physics.
+The work in this paper anticipates on a hybrid classical-quantum implementation of particle track-finding for the LHCb experiment in LHC Run-5~\cite{2019_HEP_COMUPTE_ROADMAP}, currently planned to start in 2036.
 In the High-Luminosity phase of the Large Hadron Collider (HL-LHC) at CERN, high-energy collisions will result in events where thousands of particles are simultaneously produced.
 These particles traverse multiple sensitive detection layers where they deposit small amounts of energy, generating discrete signals known as detector hits, from which the particle trajectories are reconstructed for physics analysis.
-The reconstruction process involves a significant combinatorial pattern recognition task, which must be solved in real-time at the high beam crossing rate of 40 MHz and requires expensive computational resources~\cite{2019_HEP_COMUPTE_ROADMAP}.
+The reconstruction process involves a significant combinatorial pattern recognition task, which must be solved in real-time at the high beam crossing rate of 40 MHz and requires expensive computational resources.